By Tracy Brighten

 In the UK, the fox hunting brigade is calling for restrictions on hunting with packs of hounds to be lifted, which would see a return to foxes, sometimes pregnant vixens, being ripped apart.
 Fox hunters might look to orienteering on horseback for a reincarnation that would preserve the social, riding, and trail elements of their sport without animal cruelty.

 In China, North Korea, Laos, Vietnam, and Myanmar, Asiatic black bears and sun bears are kept in cramped cages and farmed for bile.
 China is the biggest market for elephant tusks and rhino horns, as well as the helmeted hornbill’s beak.
 The South-East Asian hornbill is a critically endangered species.
 Traded by organised criminal groups but more expensive than ‘white ivory’, this avian ‘red ivory’ is likewise used for carving ostentatious ornaments, as well as for Chinese medicine.
 As with elephants and rhinos, there is scant regard for the helmeted hornbill’s survival crisis.

 Big consumers of shark fin soup, Chinese appetite drives the cruel practice of cutting fins off live sharks that are thrown back into the ocean.
 Unable to swim, the shark sinks to the bottom and suffocates or is eaten.
 Shark fins are also believed to have medicinal benefits, although there is no scientific evidence.

 Then there’s the annual dog meat festival.
 Dogs, both strays and stolen pets, are rounded up across China and transported in cruel conditions to Yulin.
 Dogs are bludgeoned and some are scalded and skinned while still alive.
-The Humane Society International report that the general public in China oppose the event, but authorities have yet to take action.
+The Humane Society International reports that the general public in China opposes the event, but authorities have yet to take action.